 Very little changes here: only that day’s particular arrangement of incredible views, vivid colours and rhythm of crashing waves on the beach.
 In the age of technology, Luskentyre is a place for us humans to unplug and recharge.
 Just press pause – I promise it doesn’t take long for the magic to happen.

 Whenever I am guiding our walking trips to the Outer Hebrides and Skye I find myself scanning the weather forecast and tide timetable sites with near obsession.
 I know that if I can share Luskentyre with my clients at just the right time it has the absolute wow factor.

 The perfect day has plenty of sunshine with a few white fluffy clouds dotted around for extra contrast for the photos.
 The tide is neither fully in or out with just enough water to bring out the astonishing aquamarine and turquoise hues over the bay.
 When you first see it you have to pinch yourself to make sure you are not dreaming.

-Another amazing way to appreciate the turquoise waters of Luskentyre Beach is to cycle the 3-mile single track road that links the beach to Harris’s main road.
+Another amazing way to appreciate the turquoise waters of Luskentyre Beach is to cycle the 3-mile single-track road that links the beach to Harris’s main road.
 On a blue-sky-day, when the tide is just right, the three-mile journey is punctuated with many stops to take ‘just one more shot’ as the vistas and colours change.
-This little treat comes on day 4 of our Outer Hebrides Road Cycling trip and I always aim to take our groups along this road.
+This little treat comes on day 3 of our Hebridean Trail Mountain Biking Trip and on day 4 of our Outer Hebrides Road Cycling Trip.
+I always aim to take our groups along this road.
 It’s a real joy to see our clients’ faces as the views get better and better the closer we pedal towards Luskentyre’s white sands.